QureshiSohelShafique/Entrepreneurship-Cell-Website/README.md

 ## License

-The ECell repository is licensed under the [MIT License](LICENSE).
+The ECell repository is licensed under the Qureshi Sohel Shafique.
 You are free to use, modify, and distribute the code and resources in this repository, subject to the terms and conditions of the license.

 ---